DFW Mars

-The DFW Mars was an early German military utility aircraft built in 1913 and was the first original design manufactured by DFW.
+The DFW Mars was an early German military utility aircraft built in 1913, the first original design manufactured by Deutsche Flugzeug-Werke (DFW).
 The aircraft was produced in both monoplane and biplane versions, which shared a common fuselage and empennage.
 The monoplane version featured wings that were wire-braced to a kingpost on the forward fuselage, and was powered by a 71 kW (90 hp) NAG engine.
-Examples of the monoplane built as dedicated trainer aircraft also incorporated a reinforcing truss beneath the wings.
+Some of the monoplane used as dedicated trainer aircraft also incorporated a reinforcing truss beneath the wings.
 The biplane had conventional three-bay wings of unequal span and was powered by a 75 kW (100 hp) Mercedes engine.
 The wings of both the monoplane and biplane versions featured prominent sweepback.

-Mars aircraft distinguished themselves in pre-war passenger-carrying feats and reliability trials, and were purchased by both the German military and the British Admiralty, which purchased an example for the RNAS.
-Turkish Mars aircraft were flown in the First and Second Balkan Wars in 1912-1913 and the type is therefore believed to be the first German-built aircraft to have seen active military service.
+Mars aircraft were distinguished in pre-war passenger-carrying feats and reliability trials.
+They were purchased by both the German military and the British Admiralty, which bought an example for the Royal Naval Air Service.
+Turkish Mars aircraft were flown in the First and Second Balkan Wars in 1912–1913.
+This type is believed to be the first German-built aircraft utilized for active military service.